 Afterwards, tracking the outcome and facilitating supplementary support may be part of your responsibilities.
 The Certificate IV in Training and Assessment may not be required here, but it has long been considered as the standard for workplace training.

 A technical training manager is one concrete example of a training professional.

 4. Starting Your Own RTO Company

 Starting your own business by creating a new RTO is an option for entrepreneurs who are also qualified trainers and assessors.
 Since only RTOs are allowed to deliver nationally recognised courses, you can find an industry in your state that is in need of qualified workers and get into training them.

 With a private RTO, you can take in students who are looking to study qualifications like certificates and diplomas.
 To do that, you have to recruit trainers and assessors and develop resources based on the training packages you choose.
-Holding the Cert IV TAE yourself is not a necessity, but it does give you added benefits like savings from hiring trainers and being able to fill in the gaps in your team.
+Holding the Certificate IV in Training and Assessment yourself is not a necessity, but it does give you added benefits like savings from hiring trainers and being able to fill in the gaps in your team.